 Maintaining your Boxwoods

-Boxwoods are very low maintenance, unless they are hedges which need occasional trimming.
+Boxwoods are very low maintenance unless they are hedges that need occasional trimming.
 If you notice dead or discolored leaves, gently prune off those branches.
 As boxwoods don't flower, they don't really need fertilizer, but a top dressing of manure in fall helps keep the soil and roots healthy.
 Keep them watered in droughts.
 Your boxwoods, properly cared for once planted, should last many years.

 Saving American Gardens from Boxwood Blight.
 The Journal of the American Boxwood Society.